toasterlovin/csv_party/README.md

-# Make your CSV imports a party
+# Make importing CSV files a party

 The point of this gem is to make it easier to focus on the business logic of your CSV imports.
 You start by defining which columns you